romuloqueiroz/order-sumary/README.md

 ![Design preview for the Order summary card coding challenge](./design/desktop-preview.jpg)

-HTML, CSS based on the challenge from Frontend Mento.
+HTML, CSS based on the challenge from Frontend Mentor.